 In summary, the distribution of CMIP6 models have higher average ECS and TCR values than the CMIP5 generation of models and the assessed values of ECS and TCR in Section 7.5.5.
-The high ECS and TCR values can in some CMIP6 models be traced to improved representation of extratropical cloud feedbacks (medium confidence).
+The high ECS and TCR values can in some CMIP6 models be traced to improved representation of extra-tropical cloud feedbacks (medium confidence).
 The ranges of ECS and TCR from the CMIP6 models are not considered robust samples of possible values and the models are not considered a separate line of evidence for ECS and TCR.
 Solely based on its ECS or TCR values an individual ESM cannot be ruled out as implausible, though some models with high (greater than 5°C) and low (less than 2°C) ECS are less consistent with past climate change (high confidence).
-High climate sensitivity in models leads to generally higher projected warming in CMIP6 compared to both CMIP5 and that assessed based on multiple lines of evidence (Sections 4.3.1 and 4.3.4, and FAQ 7.3).
+High model climate sensitivity leads to generally higher projected warming in CMIP6 compared to both CMIP5 and that assessed based on multiple lines of evidence (Chapter 4, Sections 4.3.1 and 4.3.4; FAQ 7.3).

-7.5.7 Processes Underlying Uncertainty in the Global Temperature Response to Forcing
+7.5.7 Processes underlying uncertainty in the global temperature response to forcing

-While the magnitude of global warming by the end of the 21st century is dominated by future GHG emissions, the uncertainty in warming for a given ERF change is dominated by the uncertainty in ECS and TCR (Section 4.3.4).
-The proportion of variation explained by ECS and TCR varies with scenario and the time period considered, but within CMIP5 models around 60-90% of the globally averaged projected surface warming range in 2100 can be explained by the model range of these metrics (Grose et al., 2018).
+While the magnitude of global warming by the end of the 21st century is dominated by future greenhouse gas emissions, the uncertainty in warming for a given ERF change is dominated by the uncertainty in ECS and TCR (Chapter 4, Section 4.3.4).
+The proportion of variation explained by ECS and TCR varies with scenario and the time period considered, but within CMIP5 models around 60% to 90% of the globally averaged projected surface warming range in 2100 can be explained by the model range of these metrics (Grose et al., 2018).
 Uncertainty in the long-term global surface temperature change can further be understood in terms of the processes affecting the global TOA energy budget, namely the ERF, the radiative feedbacks which govern the efficiency of radiative energy loss to space with surface warming, and the increase in the global energy inventory (dominated by ocean heat uptake) which reduces the transient surface warming.
-A variety of studies

-Contributions to global mean warming in CMIP6 ESMs in response to CO2 quadrupling
+A variety of studies evaluate the effect of each of these processes on surface changes within coupled ESM simulations by diagnosing so-called 'warming contributions' (Dufresne and Bony, 2008; Crook et al., 2011; Feldl and Roe, 2013; Vial et al., 2013; Pithan and Mauritsen, 2014; Goosse et al., 2018).
+By construction, the individual warming contributions sum to the total global surface warming (Figure 7.19b).
+For long-term warming in response to CO2 forcing in CMIP5 models, the energy added to the climate system by radiative feedbacks is larger than the ERF of CO2 (Figure 7.19a), implying that feedbacks more than double the magnitude of global warming (Figure 7.19b).
+Radiative kernel methods (see Section 7.4.1) can be used to decompose the net energy input from radiative feedbacks into its components.
+The water-vapour, cloud and surface-albedo feedbacks enhance global warming, while the lapse-rate feedback reduces global warming.
+Ocean heat uptake reduces the rate of global surface warming by sequestering heat at depth away from the ocean surface.
+Section 7.4.4.1 shows the warming contributions from these factors at the regional scale.